ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 and their associations with each other.
 However, this method has its limitations.
 For example, shuffling words too much or in certain ways can drastically change the meaning of a sentence or make it completely nonsensical.
-Moreover, word shuffling may interfere with the modelâ€™s learning process, as the positional relationships between certain words can be vital in these contexts.
+Moreover, word shuffling may interfere with the model's learning process, as the positional relationships between certain words can be vital in these contexts.